 2.3 Learn a few basic phrasesOnce you have learned some vocabulary and the proper pronunciation, you can move onto learning some basic phrases which you will use in everyday speech.

 Tip!
 Phrases that will help you are located in Chinese Phrases section.

-2.4 Time to start with grammarOne might think that Chinese language doesn’t have grammar but this is a common misconception.
+2.4 Time to start with grammarOne might think that the Chinese language doesn’t have grammar but this is a common misconception.
 On the other hand, the language itself differs a lot from European languages.
 Despite this, Chinese uses mostly the same word order as English.

 Tip!
-For this step we recommend using trials and YouTube podcasts.
+For this step, we recommend using trials and YouTube podcasts.

 Chinese characters can also be rewritten using the Roman alphabet; this is called Pinyin.
 Learning Pinyin will help you understand the language even if you can’t read original Chinese characters.
 But remember, although Pinyin uses the Roman alphabet, the pronunciation of most letters is often different than it would be in English!

 2.6 Start learning Chinese characters and practice readingAccording to Wikipedia.org, there are more than 50,000 Chinese characters, but most of these are rarely used.
 A Chinese native who has graduated probably knows approximately 8,000 characters, although to read a newspaper you only need 2,000.